arda-cyber/mof-co2-adsorption-prediction/README.md

 | 0.5 | 0.426 |
 | 2.5 | 0.545 |

 Model R² increases monotonically with pressure.
-This is consistent with the physical picture that low-pressure adsorption is governed by adsorbate–surface interaction strength — sensitive to metal chemistry and functional groups not captured in this feature set — while high-pressure adsorption approaches saturation and is better explained by raw geometric capacity (pore volume, surface area), which is exactly what this model has access to.
+This is consistent with the physical picture that low-pressure adsorption is governed by adsorbate–surface interaction strength, which is sensitive to metal chemistry and functional groups not captured in this feature set, while high-pressure adsorption approaches saturation and is better explained by raw geometric capacity (pore volume, surface area), which is exactly what this model has access to.
 Predicting all 5 targets jointly did not improve 0.5 bar performance over the single-target model, so the pressure-dependent trend appears to be a property of the feature set rather than something multi-output learning alone can fix.

 ### Where the model fails (residual analysis)

-The largest prediction errors are systematic **underpredictions** for geometrically strong MOFs (above-average surface area and void fraction) whose actual CO2 uptake exceeds what their geometry alone would predict.
-This effect is most pronounced for V- and Zn-based structures (mean absolute error ≈ 0.80 and 0.76 mol/kg respectively) and weakest for Zr (≈ 0.50 mol/kg) — consistent with Zr's known coordination stability in MOF chemistry (e.g., the UiO-66 family) versus the more variable oxidation-state chemistry of vanadium.
+The largest prediction errors are systematic underpredictions for geometrically strong MOFs (above-average surface area and void fraction) whose actual CO2 uptake exceeds what their geometry alone would predict.
+This effect is most pronounced for V- and Zn-based structures (mean absolute error ≈ 0.80 and 0.76 mol/kg respectively) and weakest for Zr (≈ 0.50 mol/kg), consistent with Zr's known coordination stability in MOF chemistry (e.g., the UiO-66 family) versus the more variable oxidation-state chemistry of vanadium.
 This points to metal-specific electronic/coordination effects, not captured by geometric descriptors alone, as a likely source of the model's remaining error.

 ---